anthonylangsworth/RoutePlotter/README.md

 ## Use

 In a Linux prompt (using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) on Windows):
+1. Download the files, such as by a `git clone` of this repository's URL.
-1. Navigate to the folder containing the files from this project.
+2. Navigate to the folder containing the files from this project.
+3. Run `pip install -r requirements.txt` to download dependencies.
+This only needs to be run the first time.
+After that, the dependences are present.
-2. Run `wget https://www.edsm.net/dump/systemsPopulated.json.gz` to download the latest data on populated star systems from [EDSM](https://edsm.net).
+4. Run `wget https://www.edsm.net/dump/systemsPopulated.json.gz` to download the latest data on populated star systems from [EDSM](https://edsm.net).
-3. Run `gunzip systemsPopulated.json.gz` to decompress the downloaded file.
+5. Run `gunzip systemsPopulated.json.gz` to decompress the downloaded file.
-4. (Optional) Change the name of the minor faction in `MINOR_FACTION` around line 135.
+6. (Optional) Change the name of the minor faction in `MINOR_FACTION` around line 135.
 It defaults to my minor faction but yours is likely different.
-5. Run `python bubble_runner.py`.
+7. Run `python bubble_runner.py`.
 It outputs the following to the console:
     1. The route.
 Start at any system then follow the jump sequence.
     2. The longest jump required.
 A ship that can jump at least this far can do the route in a single jump per step.